The Role of Sugar in Hypoglycemia

 In a scientific statement by the AHA they urge women to limit their sugar intake to 100 calories, or about six teaspoons, a day; for men, the recommendation is 150 calories, or nine teaspoons.

 Data gathered during a national nutrition survey between 2001 and 2004 suggest that Americans consume on average 355 calories, or more than 22 teaspoons, of sugar a day.
 The body can only handle about 130 grams of carbohydrates, including 25 grams of fructose per day.
-Any more then this amount is an overload for the body, leading to dysfunction of the blood sugar regulation.
+Any more then this amount is an overload for the body, leading to dysfunction of the blood sugar regulation and increasing the likelihood of hypoglycemia and low blood sugar symptoms.

 Excess carbs are metabolized into triglycerides, a type of fat found in the blood.
 The body uses them for energy, however when in excess, the triglycerides can raise the risk of heart disease and contribute to a condition called metabolic syndrome.

 Metabolic syndrome is the combination of high blood pressure, high blood sugar, too much fat around the waist, low HDL (“good”) cholesterol, and high triglycerides.
-Metabolic syndrome increases your risk for heart disease, diabetes, and stroke.
+Metabolic syndrome increases your risk for heart disease, diabetes, and can also trigger episodes of Hypoglycemia.

 There are different nutrients that can help manage the cravings for refined carbs and at the same time assist in sugar metabolism.
 Keeping a count of the carb intake and planning the day’s menu so that smarter choices can be made is instrumental in limiting the carbs without feeling deprived.
-The benefit of limiting carbs will result in weight loss, increased energy and better blood work results.
+The benefit of limiting carbs will result in weight loss, increased energy and better blood work results, while reducing hypoglycemia episodes.